Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Understanding your report involves several key steps:

 - Check which type of test was done: Skin prick?
-Blood IgE?
-Patch?
+Blood specific IgE?
+Patch test?

-- Review allergen list tested: Identify substances relevant to your environment or diet.
+- Review the allergen list tested: Identify substances relevant to your environment, skin exposure, or diet.

-- Look at numerical values: Wheal sizes for skin tests; IgE levels for blood tests.
+- Look at the numerical or graded values: Wheal sizes for skin tests, IgE levels for blood tests, and reaction grades for patch tests.

 Following this systematic approach ensures accurate comprehension without confusion or unnecessary worry.